jreeserunyan/phase-0/week-1/tracking-changes-reflection.md

 Changes can be reviewed and tested before being added back into a master.

 ## Reflection
-ake a branch.
+Make a branch.
 Open the branch in Sublime.
 Make changes and save.
 Have git add your changed file to the staging ground for commits.
 Then commit and write a good note to give context to your changes.
 Push your changes to the remote repo.
 Pull them into the main branch from GitHub with a pull request.
 It seems more complex than it is.
 It's just a consistent way to share and organize files.
 Don't forget to delete the local branch.